heikkivihersalo/kotisivu-block-theme/.vite/README.md

 ## File Discovery

-The plugin automatically discovers blocks using path mappings only.
-It does not support single block builds.
+The plugin automatically discovers blocks using path mappings exclusively.
+Single block builds are not supported.

 ### Discovery Requirements

-- **Path mappings must be configured** - The plugin will not work without them
+- **Path mappings are mandatory** - The plugin will throw an error if they are not configured
 - Recursively searches directories specified in `pathMappings`
-- Each mapping should point to directories containing `block.json` files
+- Each mapping must point to directories containing `block.json` files
+- At least one block must be discovered or the build will fail

 ### Discovery Rules